-Using a fridge will help reduce the hardening time by approximately half.
+Using a fridge can cut the hardening time for chocolate by about half.

 How Long Does It Take For Chocolate To Harden In A Freezer?

-In the freezer, it takes even less time.
-Your chocolate should harden within 5 – 10 minutes.
+In the freezer, the hardening process takes even less time, with chocolate typically solidifying within 5-10 minutes.

 How Long Does It Take For Chocolate To Harden at Room Temperature?